Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR the open in the circuit in question between the dash/footwell flap position motor and the EATC module using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the circuit in question between the instrument panel/footwell flap positioner motor and the EATC module using the wiring diagrams.
+CHECK the system for proper operation.

-M2: CHECK THE ELECTRICAL CIRCUITS BETWEEN INSTRUMENT PANEL SHUTTER POSITIONING/FOOTBET POSITIONING MOTOR AND THE EATC MODULE FOR A SHORT TO BATTERY
+M2: CHECK THE ELECTRICAL CIRCUITS BETWEEN THE INSTRUMENT PANEL/FOOT CUP FLAP POSITIONING MOTOR AND THE EATC MODULE FOR SHORT TO BATTERY +

-• Is voltage recorded for each of these measurements?
+• Is voltage recorded when each of these measurements is made?

 Yes

-LOCATE and REPAIR short to battery on the circuit in question between the dash/footwell flap position motor and the EATC module using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to battery voltage in the circuit in question between the instrument panel/footwell flap positioner motor and the EATC module using the Wiring Diagrams.
+CHECK for proper system operation.

 No